Washington, DC Hospital Negligence Lawyer

 Lab Result Errors

-Malpractice often happens from an incorrect diagnosis.
-One of the causes of misdiagnosis is the failure to provide the correct test results.
-Patients need to know the state of their condition in a timely manner.
-Whether it is from errors in recording or reading the results, mistakes can lead to dire consequences.
+Malpractice often results from an incorrect diagnosis.
+One cause of misdiagnosis is the failure to provide the correct test results.
+Patients need to know the state of their condition promptly.
+Whether recording or reading the results, mistakes can lead to dire consequences.

 You might not get any treatment when you need one, or you could get the wrong kind.
-The healthcare provider may provide the incorrect diagnosis or medication.
-The real issue may get ignored or made worse as a result of the lab test error.
+The healthcare provider may provide an incorrect diagnosis or medication.
+The real issue may get ignored or worsen due to the lab test error.
 Patients who suffer damages could be entitled to compensation.

 How Can a Washington, DC Medical Malpractice Attorney Prove Hospital Negligence?